amykble/avm-consultancy/README.md

 [Normalize css](https://necolas.github.io/normalize.css/)

 **Intersection Observer:**
 I used an intersection observer within this website to create the navigation animation.
-It's more performant than other ways of creating this sort of animation, and it taught me a lot about JavaSript.
+It's more performant than other ways of creating this sort of animation, and it taught me a lot about JavaScript.
 [Intersection Observer Tutorial](https://www.youtube.com/watch?v=RxnV9Xcw914)